wegue-oss/wegue/docs/reusable-components.md

 #### Statically positioned overlay

 The follow example positions a static overlay at Heidelberg - assuming `EPSG:3857` is used as map projection.
-The default slot of `<wgu-map-overlay>` is filled by a `<v-sheet>` which deplays the overlay content.
+The default slot of `<wgu-map-overlay>` is filled by a `<v-sheet>` which displays the overlay content.
 Declare the following vue template and add it to you `WguAppTemplate`:

 ```javascript
 <template>